Archaeology of Anglo-Saxon England: Burial

 Eventually, in the 6th and 7th centuries, burial mounds began to appear in Anglo-Saxon England, and in certain cases earlier burial mounds from the Neolithic, Bronze Age, Iron Age and Romano-British periods were simply reused by the Anglo-Saxons.
 It is not known why they adopted this practice, but it may be from the practices of the native Britons.
 Burial mounds remained objects of veneration in early Anglo-Saxon Christianity, and numerous churches were built next to tumuli.
 Another form of burial was that of ship burials, which were practised by many of the Germanic peoples across northern Europe.
 In many cases it seems that the corpse was placed within a ship which was then either sent out to sea or left on land, but in both cases then set alight.
 In Suffolk however, ships were not burned, but buried, as is the case at Sutton Hoo, which is believed to have been the resting place of the king of the East Angles, Rædwald.
 Both ship and tumulus burials were described in the Beowulf poem, through the funerals of Scyld Scefing and Beowulf respectively.

 There are also many cases where corpses have been found decapitated, for instance, at a mass grave in Thetford, Norfolk, fifty beheaded individuals were discovered, their heads possibly having been taken as trophies of war.
 In other cases of decapitation it seems possible that it was evidence of human sacrifice or execution.

 In September 2020, archaeologists announced the discovery of a Sutton Hoo-era Anglo-Saxon cemetery with 17 cremations and 191 burials dating back to the 7th century in Oulton, near Lowestoft.
 The graves contained the remains of men, women and children, as well as artefacts including small iron knives and silver pennies, wrist clasps, strings of amber and glass beads.
 According to Andrew Peachey, who carried out the excavations, the skeletons had mostly vanished because of the highly acidic soil.
 They were preserved as brittle shapes and “sand silhouettes” in the sand.

 In September 2021, archaeologists from LP-Archaeology led by Rachel Wood, have announced discovery of remains of St. Mary's Old Church which dates back to 1080 in Stoke Mandeville.
 They unearthed flint walls forming a square structure, enclosed by a circular borderline and burials while working on the route of the HS2 high-speed railway.

+In January 2026, archaeologists announced the uncovering of an Anglo-Saxon burial ground during preparatory excavations.
+The site, dating from the 6th to 7th centuries, includes at least 11 burial mounds (barrows) with both inhumation and cremation burials, many accompanied by weapons, jewelry and vessels, indicating varied funerary practices.
+Among the most remarkable finds is a high-status burial containing two individuals interred with a fully harnessed horse, weapons and personal items, interpreted as reflecting elite social status.